egehanemre/BootcampProject/README.md

  This game is for those who enjoy: ***Strategy Games,*** ***Turn-Based Combat,*** and for our fellow ***Card Game Enthusiasts***.

-## Note For The Judges

--Not implemented yet-

 # Sprint Overview
 ## Sprint 1

-- **Estimated Points to Complete in the Sprint**: 13 Points
+ **Estimated Points to Complete in the Sprint**: 13 Points

-- **How to complete points**: We have a total of 40 points worth of backlog that need to be completed throughout the project.
+ **How to complete points**: We have a total of 40 points worth of backlog that need to be completed throughout the project.
 When divided into 3 sprints, it was decided that the first sprint should start with 13 points.

-- **Daily Scrum**: Our Daily Scrum meetings were held on Discord.
+ **Daily Scrum**: Our Daily Scrum meetings were held on Discord.
 Examples of Daily Scrum meetings are shared below:

  ![Screenshot Daily](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/Discord2.PNG)
  ![Screenshot Daily](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/DiscordImg.PNG)-

-- **Sprint board update**:
+ **Sprint board update**:

 ![Backlog 1](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/Miro.PNG)

-- **State of the game**:
+ **State of the game**:

   ![Screenshot 1](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/CurrentState.PNG)

 - **Sprint Review**:
 We finished the most of the playable prototype, mechanics are mostly working as intended on the coding side of things, we haven't done much on the art side since it was in the prototyping stage.

-- **Sprint Retrospective:**
+ **Sprint Retrospective:**
   - Team Changes and Role Adjustments: We experienced team changes with 2 members leaving and 1 new member joining.
 Accordingly, roles were adjusted, and the Scrum Master was changed.
   - Task Distribution Reorganization: It was decided to reorganize the task distribution within the team for the upcoming sprint to ensure more effective collaboration and workload balance.

 ## Sprint 2

-- **Estimated Points to Complete in the Sprint**: 14 Points
+ **Estimated Points to Complete in the Sprint**: 14 Points

-- **How to complete points**: We have a total of 40 points worth of backlog that need to be completed throughout the project.
+ **How to complete points**: We have a total of 40 points worth of backlog that need to be completed throughout the project.
 In first sprint we finished 13 story point worth of content.
 When divided into 3 sprints, it was decided that the second sprint should have 14 points.

-- **Daily Scrum**: Our Daily Scrum meetings were held on Discord but we decide to do sprints on text format and only have meetings when important stuff happens.
+ **Daily Scrum**: Our Daily Scrum meetings were held on Discord but we decide to do sprints on text format and only have meetings when important stuff happens.
 Examples of Daily Scrum meetings are shared below:

 ![image](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/Meetings2.PNG)
 ![image](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/dagilimlar.PNG)

-- **Sprint Review**: Since our other members were not active during the sprint, we only had 2 people working on the project for this sprint, we drew most of our card and element sprites, connected them to game through code to create scriptable cards, turn system, combat manager, map algorithm, enemy ai etc. game is in playable state but needs adjustments to establish a DEMO version.
+ **Sprint Review**: Since our other members were not active during the sprint, we only had 2 people working on the project for this sprint, we drew most of our card and element sprites, connected them to game through code to create scriptable cards, turn system, combat manager, map algorithm, enemy ai etc. game is in playable state but needs adjustments to establish a DEMO version.

-- **Sprint Retrospective:**
+ **Sprint Retrospective:**
-- Team and Role Management: Two members were mostly inactive for the entire sprint, they failed to establish task given to them even when those were considered easier tasks, One member had to do others tasks to meet the requirements for the sprint by overworking himself.
+ Team and Role Management: Two members were mostly inactive for the entire sprint, they failed to establish task given to them even when those were considered easier tasks, One member had to do others tasks to meet the requirements for the sprint by overworking himself.
 Artist and Programmer done their part.

-- **Sprint board update**:
+ **Sprint board update**:

   ![Backlog 2](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/Miro2.PNG)

-- **State of the game**:
+ **State of the game**:

   ![Screenshot 1](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/CurrentGameState.PNG)
   ![Screenshot 2](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/PathAlgorithm.jpg)